Ikea has been good for Sonos’s business

 Earlier this month, the Swedish furniture giant Ikea and the American speaker company Sonos released a much-anticipated collaboration, launching two Sonos-powered speakers that are designed to look like furniture.

-Much of the attention on the partnership has focused on the strategic implications for Ikea: The company has made a concerted effort to design smart-home products, such as smart light bulbs and blinds, but reviews have been mixed.
+Much of the attention on the partnership has focused on the strategic implications for Ikea: Ikea has made a concerted effort to design smart-home products, such as smart light bulbs and blinds, but reviews have been mixed.
 A smart speaker created in tandem with Sonos—a reputable, design-forward brand—stands to burnish Ikea’s reputation as a source for quality smart-home goods.

 But what does Sonos get out of it?
 Yesterday, the Santa Barbara, California, company announced that revenue in its “other” sales category, which is reserved for products outside the company’s core range of speakers and home theater devices, was up 221% thanks to selling its technology modules to Ikea to make the Symfonisk speakers.
 Call it the other Ikea effect.